waldolin/ai-masterdream-copilot/README.md

     This setup allows you to make predictions from models saved in two different formats and easily make interface calls over the network.

-## Or load our model on Lm studio to try our functions
+## Or load our lora-tunning model on Lm studio to try our functions
 ![LOAD MODEL](./images/9.png)

 ## This is a demo of models of AI MasterDream Copilot.
 If You Want to Run a whole Test, Make Sure You Install the Requirements